adonath/gpxray/README.md

 This package is not yet ready for production use, and the API is not stable.

+## Important Note

+I decided to publicly archive this repo and use https://github.com/adonath/snakemake-workflow-chandra instead.

 ## Installation

 The package is not yet released on PyPI, so you need to clone the